 Between 5 to 10 percent of U.S. Americans may struggle with disorders affecting their communications with others.
-That’s a possible total of 40 million people!
-Speech therapy helps people rebuild their skills after an injury, stroke, or the onset of Parkinson’s disease, or other neurological degenerative diseases.
-A speech therapist for adults helps improve language articulation and fluency, swallowing, and other issues.
-Understanding the nature of your speech disorder can help you with your progress in therapy.
-Your issue may be one of the five most common, discussed below.
+That’s nearly 40 million people!
+Speech therapy helps people rebuild their skills after an injury, stroke, the onset of Parkinson’s disease, or other neurological degenerative diseases.
+A speech therapist helps improve speech, language, swallowing, and voice deficits.
+Understanding the nature of your disorder can help you with progress in therapy.
+Your issue may be one of the four most common, discussed below.

 Most Common Disorders Treated with Speech Therapy

-The disorder can result from a degenerative condition like dementia or a neurological injury like CVA.
+The disorder can result from a degenerative condition or a neurological injury like stroke.
 Signs of verbal apraxia can include struggling to speak, various errors when trying to speak, and problems beginning words.
 People with apraxia also may try unsuccessfully to make a particular vocal sound correctly, omit sounds, and have other verbalization difficulties.

-Aphasia is a neurological language disorder impacting the understanding and expression of language.
-Aphasia can be due to a stroke, brain tumor, traumatic brain injury, cerebrovascular accident, or other acquired neurological disorder.
+Aphasia is a neurological language disorder impacting the understanding and/or expression of language.
+Aphasia can be due to a stroke, brain tumor, or other acquired neurological disorder.
 The various kinds of aphasia range in severity.
 Even a mild form of the disorder can negatively impact a person’s quality of life.

-The most common forms are Global aphasia, Wernicke’s aphasia, and Broca’s aphasia.
-With some types, individuals have difficulty finding words while speaking, struggle with speech that is fragmented or have trouble understanding cross-talk in groups or people who are talking fast.
+The most common forms are either nonfluent or fluent aphasia, with various subtypes.
+With some types, individuals have difficulty finding words while speaking, struggle with speech that is fragmented or have trouble understanding in groups or people who are talking fast.

-Dysphagia is difficulty swallowing fluid or food.
-If dysphagia persists over time it can be a severe medical problem.
+Dysphagia is the medical term for difficulty swallowing.
+If dysphagia persists over time it can lead to severe medical problems.
 This condition is more often developed in older adults.
 Dysphagia can be caused by an injury, illness, disease, or other condition that damages, weaken, or otherwise impacts the nerves and muscles necessary for swallowing.
-Or, it can be caused by any issue that results in a narrowing of the esophagus or other area of the backside of the throat.
+Or, it can be caused by any issue that results in a narrowing of the esophagus or other area of the throat.

-Dysarthria is a motor speech disorder that occurs when the muscles required for speech are weak or uncoordinated due to brain damage.
+Dysarthria is a motor speech disorder that occurs when the muscles required for speech are weak or uncoordinated.
 This neurologically-based speech disorder often follows a stroke, or the onset of ALS, Parkinson’s disease, Huntington’s disease, MS, or other diseases.

 Speech Therapy Techniques and Timelines

-The therapeutic methods, techniques, intensity, and timelines for the completion of your program all depend on numerous factors.
+The therapeutic methods, techniques, intensity, and timelines for the completion of your treatment plan all depend on numerous factors.
 Your speech therapist will perform testing to acquire baseline data.
 This will help in clearly understanding your specific needs and goals, your medical history, your strengths and weaknesses, and other factors of your prognosis.
-Timelines are largely determined by the extent of your neurological injuries, your goals for your treatment, and the intensity of the therapy that you can accept and want to have.
+Timelines are largely determined by the extent of your condition and/or injuries, your goals for treatment, and the intensity of the therapy that you accept and want to have.

 NeurogeniCSS for Adult Speech and Swallowing Disorders

-Neurogenics provides the solutions that the best speech therapists offer today's patients for speech, voice, and swallowing issues due to a vast range of causes.
+Neurogenics provides solutions for speech, voice, and swallowing issues due to a range of causes.
 We offer speech therapy for adults in our comfortable treatment facility in Newtown, Pennsylvania.
 We use today’s state-of-the-art diagnostic and therapeutic methodologies.
 In-clinic and teletherapy sessions are available.
-We accept most major health insurance types.
+We accept most major health insurance.